domglusk/My-Personal-Findings/README.md

 Stardew Valley is best played through Proton (any version) and to get it working correctly with modding, download SMAPI manually and run the .bat file through wine.
 Vortex won't detect natvie games so you need a .exe in the game files.
 Use "Move deployment (Experimental!)" in the "Mods" tab of the settings.
 Make sure the staging folder is on the same drive

 # Various Game Fixes
 Hearts of Iron IV running on an optimus will give a black screen on the launcher, both on native and wine.
 Native uses OpenGL which seems to run terribly in my case, forcing it to use wine specifically 7.0.3. and using DirectX9 will fix the performance, but 5x speed will still be slow.
-(I have a potential fix for native opengl, will update soon).
+To get HOI4 running on OpenGL well you need to use __NV_PRIME_RENDER_OFFLOAD=1 __GLX_VENDOR_LIBRARY_NAME=nvidia %command% as the launch options.
+Haven't tested native but will soon.

 # Endeavour OS/Arch
 When installing Endeavour OS make sure to follow the post install guides, as if you're on Nvidia like me the first kernal update will break your install, make sure to install their nvidia-hook package (see here https://forum.endeavouros.com/t/newest-update-broke-install-most-likely-nvidia-drivers/27590)